-The windy city is home to millions of people and, ironically, there are about a million different attractions, restaurants, bars, stores and museums that could keep you busy until the end of time.
-So, if you are new to area or just visiting and need a little help deciding what to check out first, we are here to help!
-Let us be your guide for all that Chicago has to offer!
+The Windy City is home to millions of people – and about a million attractions, restaurants, bars, stores and museums that could keep you busy until the end of time.
+So, if you are new to Chicagoland or are just visiting, let us be your guide for major attractions to check out first.

-If marine life is your thing then you need to make your way over to the Shedd Aquarium.
-The aquarium contains over 32,000 animals and used to be the largest aquarium in the world with over 5,000,000 gallons of water.
-It is surrounded by the Campus Chicago Museum, the Adler Planetarium and the Field Museum of Natural History.
+If marine life is your thing, then you need to make your way over to the Shedd Aquarium.
+The aquarium contains more than 32,000 animals and used to be the largest aquarium in the world, with more than 5 million gallons of water.
+It is surrounded by the Chicago Museum Campus, which also boasts the Adler Planetarium and the Field Museum of Natural History.

 For sports fanatics, Wrigley Field is an absolute must!
-It is the oldest national league ballpark, the second-oldest active major league ballpark and the only remaining federal league park.
-Grab a hot dog and enjoy the ballgame.
+It is the oldest National League ballpark, the second-oldest active Major League ballpark and the only remaining Federal League park.
+Grab a hot dog and enjoy a Cubs game.

 Art Institute of Chicago

 Another great attraction to visit is the Art Institute of Chicago.
-It houses thousands of collections from all eras, including ancient, classical, Egyptian art, modern, contemporary art, architecture and graphic design.
-It also contains the Ryerson and Burnham Libraries.
-It is one of the most visited museums in the world with about 1.5 million visitors annually.
+It houses thousands of collections from all eras and styles, including ancient, classical, Egyptian, modern, contemporary, architecture and graphic design.
+It also contains the Ryerson and Burnham libraries.
+It is one of the most visited museums in the world, with about 1.5 million visitors annually.
 It also spans one million square feet in eight buildings and is the second-largest art museum in the United States.

 The Walnut Room

 Located on the 7th floor of Macy’s, the Walnut Room is the first restaurant ever opened in a department store.
-It features Circassian wood paneling imported from Russia and Austrian chandeliers.
-It’s an excellent choice as a break from shopping or for a meal and glass of wine before a show.
+It features Circassian wood paneling, imported from Russia, and Austrian chandeliers.
+It’s an excellent choice for a break from shopping or for a meal and glass of wine before a show.